tstnhl004/2025-Final-Year-Project/README.md

 ## Usage

-The main implementation is contained in `network_migration_model.ipynb`, which includes:
+The main implementation is contained in `FinalSimulation.ipynb`, which includes:

 1. **Model Setup**: Initialize network environment and user population
 2. **Utility Functions**: Define decision-making criteria